LoganDrdaCS/tempus-invictus/README.md

 ## Working Demo

-To play a working demo of the game in a web browser -- no downloads required -- visit the link below:
+To play a working, unrestricted demo of the game in a web browser -- no downloads required -- visit the link below:

 **https://logandrda.itch.io/tempus-invictus-working-demo**